 While there are lots of rewarding parts of this job, perhaps the most impactful for me is in developing supportive and healthy relationships with students.
 Their ideas are so interesting and the reciprocal learning and growth that occur keep me coming back everyday.

 I enjoy most any sport with biking, ultimate frisbee, and soccer being my favorites.
-Recently, my wife Brenda (6th grade teacher here at Polaris) and I have gotten into paddleboarding and hope to do this for many years to come.
+Recently, my wife Brenda (Integrated Services teacher here at Polaris) and I have gotten into paddleboarding and hope to do this for many years to come.
 Reading, walking, and taking romantic road trips with Brenda are also right up there.

 “Rivers know this -- there is no hurry.
 We shall get there some day.” --Winnie the Pooh--

-It speaks to my sometimes whimsical nature, the character of water and it's symbolic action in Taoism and my life, to the progress of our school and our students in the respective educational journeys and, of course, to the wisdom of Pooh himself.
+It speaks to many things, including: my sometimes whimsical, meandering nature, the character of water and it's symbolic action in Taoism and my life, the progress us all in our respective educational journeys and, of course, to the wisdom of Pooh himself.